-Washington State Parks is a great place to hold many activities including company picnics, community festivals or events, scouting events, and organized recreational events such as adventure races and fun runs.
-These activities are referred to as “Special Activities” and require a permit to guarantee staffing and safety of both your group and the park.
+These activities are referred to as “Special Activities” and are likely to impact park staff, visitors, park lands and wildlife.
+Special Activities require a permit to guarantee staffing and safety of both your group and the park.

 - Fill out, print, sign, and date the Special Activity Permit Application (PDF).